 - SDN controllers such as OpenDaylight, Open Network Operating System (ONOS), RYU Controller, and Cisco’s APIC-EM Controller run on Linux.

 - Linux is mandatory for Cybersecurity Engineers and Certified Ethical Hackers to learn.
-Linux distributions such as Kali Linux, Parrot Security OS, BackBox, BlackArch, and many more are well developed for penetration tools.
+Linux distributions such as Kali Linux, Parrot Security OS, BackBox, BlackArch, and many more are well-developed for penetration tools.

 - Linux and the Cloud: Linux runs most of the public cloud workload.
-Every cloud provider such as Microsoft (Azure), Google (GCP), and Amazon (AWS) offer different Linux operating systems in their cloud.
+Every cloud provider such as Microsoft (Azure), Google (GCP), and Amazon (AWS) offers different Linux operating systems in their cloud.
 In addition, they also offer customized Linux images with additional tools installed to meet certain requirements.

 Linux in Embedded Systems

 Raspbian or Raspberry Pi OS is a Debian-based operating system for Raspberry Pi.
-Raspberry Pi is a small debit-card sized computer that can be used as a desktop computer.
+Raspberry Pi is a small debit-card-sized computer that can be used as a desktop computer.

 Similarly, many companies have come up with their own proprietary version of Linux to support their embedded systems.
 Other examples include Routers, switches, and Firewalls that use Linux as their base operating system.

 Absolutely Not.
 Linux is very much similar to other operating systems you may have used such as Windows, and macOS.
-Linux has a graphical interface, and many major open-source applications that you can install.
+Linux has a graphical interface and many applications that you can install.
 For instance, on your Linux operating system, you may use Mozilla Firefox, Google Chrome, Zoom, Adobe Reader, OpenOffice, etc… There might be some software that you are using in Windows or macOS but are not available in Linux.
 You may need to use their alternatives in Linux.
 This doesn’t make Linux difficult to learn.